grelleum/SteelConnection/README.md

 sconnect = steelconnection.Config('MySteelConnect.riverbed.cc')
 ```

+### Quick Start:
+See the examples direcory for sample scripts.

 ### Realms and Organizations:
 There is a one to one relationship between a Realm and a SteelConnect Manager.
 The SteelConnect Manager acts as the controller for a specific realm, which includes the domain `riverbed.cc`.
 A Realm should have one or more organizations, which act an autonomous network system.
 Only a newly created realm would not have any organizations.